EdgeLake/edgelake.github.io/docs/southbound/message_broker.md

     message = !message&gt;</code></pre>
 </ol>

-## EdgeLake as a broker receiving REST commands
+<h3>EdgeLake as a Broker Receiving REST Commands</h3>

-This option allows mapping of data streamed to EdgeLake using the REST API to the needed schema based on a provided topic.
+<p>This option allows mapping of data streamed to EdgeLake using the REST API to the needed schema based on a provided topic.
-This option requires 2 special settings:
+This option requires two special settings:</p>
 <ul>
-    <li>The subscription identifies the key broker by the value rest (ex. <code>broker=rest</code>).
-Data delivered to
-the REST server using POST command will be mapped as defined in the topic assignment</li>
+    <li>The subscription identifies the key broker by the value <code>rest</code> (e.g., <code>broker=rest</code>).
+Data delivered to the REST server using the POST command will be mapped as defined in the topic assignment.</li>
-    <li>The target API is identified using the user-agent keyword, for example: user-agent=anylog will
-deliver the call to the EdgeLake native process.</li>
+    <li>The target API is identified using the user-agent keyword, for example: <code>user-agent=anylog</code> will deliver the call to the EdgeLake native process.</li>
 </ul>

 <h3>Example</h3>
 <ol start="0">